paulinal3/devXchange-client/README.md

 # DevXchange - Client App
-Our goal is to create an app that allows developers of all ranges to debug, solve, and collaborate on coding problems.
+Our goal is to create an app that allows developers of all skill ranges to debug, solve, and collaborate on coding problems.

 ## Deployed App
 https://devxchange.herokuapp.com/